 In February of 2022, the American National Standards Institute (ANSI) issued a revised version of their “Test Method for Measuring Dynamic Coefficient of Friction of Hard Surface Flooring Materials.”
 The test method is called ANSI A326.3, and it sets a very low bar for DCOF in various flooring areas.
 Slip and fall accidents will likely occur on your property if you rely solely on this test method to assess the slip resistance of a floor.
-Situation-specific recommended minimum DCOF values range from 0.42 to 0.55.
-As in previous versions, this one has important caveats.
-E.g., “The specifier shall determine materials appropriate for specific project conditions, considering by way of example, but not in limitation,
+This test is not intended for assessing slip risk.
+In fact, page one of the test method states, “…it can provide a useful comparison of surfaces, but does not predict the likelihood a person will or will not slip on a hard surface flooring material.”
+Situation-specific recommended minimum DCOF values range from 0.42 to 0.55, but those numbers are not intended to imply you have a safe floor if you achieve those low minimum DCOF rating values.
+As in previous versions of this test created mostly by representatives of the American tile industry, this one has important caveats.
+For example, “The specifier shall determine materials appropriate for specific project conditions, considering by way of example, but not in limitation,

 “type of use,

 The caveats are the most crucially important parts of this standard!
 We will suggest a way of dealing with them.
 (There are also additional caveats and disclaimers in other parts of the standard.)

 The standard gives no suggestions for how to evaluate the six factors above.
 It stands to reason that if these six factors (and others) are ignored (as they usually are) or not considered adequately, meeting the minimum DCOF number (e.g., 0.42 or 0.55) is virtually meaningless.
 According to pendulum test data, as well as real-world observations, a floor can be very slippery and still exceed the 0.42 criterion.